- Ph.D. (Paleoceanography-Paleoclimatology), Columbia University 2003

 - B.S.
 (Mechanical Engineering), Aristotle University of Thessaloniki, Greece 1992

-Assistant Professor, Department of Engineering Science and Physics
+Associate Professor, Department of Engineering Science and Physics

 Areas of Interest: